 Identifies medium and long term goals

-In order to establish Leadership SMART Goals, it is important to define medium and long-term objectives.
+In order to establish SMART goals for managers or leaders, it is important to define medium and long-term objectives.
 As the SMART methodology indicates, your objectives must have time-bound, therefore generating medium and long-term planning can be a strategic idea.

 Areas of focus of Leadership SMART Goals for managers and leaders